 We have limited experience manufacturing powder drug products at commercial scale.
 With respect to drugs based on the Nektar Pulmonary Technology, such as Exubera®, we have only recently begun to perform powder processing on the scale needed for commercial production.
-We may encounter manufacturing and quality control problems as we continue to scale-up powder processing to provide commercial quantities such as insulin powder manufacturing for Exubera®.
+We may encounter manufacturing and quality control problems as we continue to produce commercial quantities such as insulin powder manufacturing for Exubera®.
 We may not successfully scale-up or expand commercial production in a timely manner or at a commercially reasonable cost, if at all.
 Our failure to scale up manufacturing could delay or prevent large scale clinical testing and commercialization of our products and would negatively impact our revenues and results of operations.
 In addition, adding manufacturing capacity requires large capital investments and substantial periods of time to implement and obtain regulatory qualifications for additional manufacturing capacity.
-As a result of this manufacturing capacity limitation, unplanned fluctuations in demand could result in our inability to meet market demand or increased inventory requirements.
+As a result of this manufacturing capacity limitation and long-lead times to add manufacturing capacity, unplanned fluctuations in demand could result in our inability to meet market demand or increased inventory requirements.